exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 [`Block`](consensus.md#block).
 Only a part of their fields is described here.
 See [source code][message_source] for more details.

+The following fields are present for all messages:

 - `validator_id`
-  Index of specific validator in `validators` list of configuration.
-This field is common to all types of messages.
+  Index of a validator in the `validators` list in the global configuration.

 - `height`
-  Height to which the message is related.
-This field is common to all types of messages.
+  Blockchain height to which the message is related.

 - `round`
   Round number to which the message is related.
-This field is common to all types of messages.

 - `hash`
   Hash of the message.
-This method is common to all types of messages.

-- `propose`
-  The `Propose` message being processed.
+`Propose` messages have the following additional fields:

-- `propose.prev_hash`
+- `prev_hash`
-  Hash of the previous block.
+  Hash of the previous block in the blockchain.

-- `prevote`
-  The `Prevote` message being processed.
+`Prevote` and `Precommit` messages have the following additional fields:

-- `prevote.propose_hash`
+- `propose_hash`
-  Hash of the `Propose` message to which `prevote` belongs.
+  Hash of the `Propose` message corresponding to this message.

+`Precommit` messages have the following additional fields:

+- `state_hash`
+  Hash of the blockchain state after the execution of all transactions in the `Propose` referenced by the precommit.

 ## Definitions